 Graduates may work under direct supervision and may also have limited supervisory responsibilities of volunteers.

-To receive this qualification, you must complete 15 core units and three elective units.
+To receive this qualification, you must complete 15 core units and two elective units.

 Elective units have been chosen by Holmesglen based on feedback from industry and staff qualifications.

 If you have already completed other eligible elective units, these may be counted towards completion of this program.

 ||Participate in workplace health and safety